schlatterbeck/pgapy/README.rst

   function does not return multiple evaluations (with the default setting of ``num_eval``) you can either return a one-element sequence or a single return value.
+- When using multiple evaluations, these can either be used for constraints (the default) or for multi-objective optimization.
+In the latter case, the number of constraints (which by default is one less than the number of evaluations set with the parameter ``num_eval``) must be set to a number that leaves at least two evaluations for objectives.
+The number of constraints can be set with the parameter ``num_constraint``.
 - You *can* define additional functions overriding built-in functions of the PGAPack library, illustrated by the example of ``print_string``.
 Note that we could call the original print_string